 - The detachment of the general public from the reality of terrorism and war, and the effect that being in the midst of an audio visual replication had on them;

 - The psychology of the people pulling the trigger, the people observing the triggers being pulled, and the subjects walking through a “war zone;”

 - The blurring of the lines between reality and art in terms of human emotion and intellectual comprehension;

-- Peoples’ fascination with voyeurism and what that means regarding their inherent sense of humanitarianism;
+- Peoples’ fascination with voyeurism and what that meant regarding their inherent sense of humanitarianism;

-- Relationships that develop between various “players” many of whom will be strangers;
+- Relationships that developed between various “players” many of whom were strangers;

 - The entertainment value of violence;